needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 - Removes channels from the end, if the render texture has fewer channels than the tensor.
 - Sets values in RGB channels to 0 and values in the alpha channel to 1, if the render texture has more channels than the tensor.

-Refer to the `TensorToTexture` example in the [sample scripts](package-samples.md) for working examples.
+Refer to the `Convert tensors to textures` example in the [sample scripts](package-samples.md) for working examples.

 ### ToTexture example